joshbegley/nyt-latest/previous.md

 `Scroll down for hints and conversation about the puzzle for Monday, May 25, 2026.`\
 https://www.nytimes.com/2026/05/24/crosswords/strands-sidekick-813.html

-**Iran War Live Updates: U.S. and Iran Agree in Principle to Reopen Strait of Hormuz, U.S. Official Says**\
+**Iran War Live Updates: U.S.-Iran Peace Deal Nearer, But Could Take Days to Nail Down, U.S. Official Says**\
-`The official said Iran had also agreed to dispose of highly enriched uranium, but stressed that a deal had not yet been signed.
-American and Iranian officials have described the terms differently.`\
+`The official said the sides had agreed in principle to reopen the Strait of Hormuz and commit Iran to disposing of its highly enriched uranium, but stressed that a deal had not yet been signed.`\
 https://www.nytimes.com/live/2026/05/24/world/iran-war-trump

 **What to Know About the Potential U.S.-Iran Peace Deal**\